 3. Share site- or team-specific safety messages

-Local safety vision, local key policies, goals and measures—personalize content in order to limit the information employees receive and show them what’s currently relevant to them.
-An advanced employee app like Staffbase will allow you to define user groups and provide targeted content.
+Share you local safety vision, local key policies, goals and measures—and target content in order to limit the information employees receive and show them what’s currently relevant to them.
+An advanced employee app like Staffbase will allow you to define user groups and provide them with relevant content.

 4. Share awareness trainings